Nonlinear semigroups built on generating families and their Lipschitz sets: Examples

 \subsection{Geometric Brownian motion}

-We construct the semigroup corresponding to the geometric Brownian motion under drift and volatility uncertainty.
-Based on the Nisio semigroup approach, this example has been studied in~\cite{roecknen} for the special case $p=3$.
-There, the authors construct the Nisio semigroup, which yields a viscosity solution for the associated Cauchy problem.
-Here, the construction w.r.t.~the supremum norm does not work.
-Following~\cite{roecknen}, we weaken the norm with a weight function.
-Then, in comparison with Subsection~\ref{sec:gexp}, the verification of Assumption~\ref{ass I(pi) conv} is much simpler.
+In this subsection, we construct a semigroup, which corresponds to a geometric Brownian motion with uncertain drift and volatility.
+Based on the Nisio approach, this example has been studied in~\cite{roecknen}, where the authors obtain a viscosity solution for the associated Cauchy problem.
+In contrast to the previous example, we have to weaken the supremum norm by adding a weight function.